doinotlikeit/kinesis-stream-processing/README.md

   Both methods reads the CSV file(s) and streams their contents to the Kinesis Firehose Endpoint.
 Any processing errors are logged in S3

-* The Kinesis Data Streams Endpoint receives the streamed input data and invokes the Lambda Java Function which transforms CSV data to a JSON schema that can be ingested to Elastisearch.
+* The Kinesis Data Streams Endpoint receives streamed input data and invokes the Lambda Java Function which transforms CSV data to a JSON schema that can be ingested to Elastisearch.
 Debug log output from the Lambda function can be accessed from the CloudWatch service

-* Firehose service then sends the transformed JSON data to the Elastisearch Service endpoint which indexes the input data by automatically creating new indexes
+* Firehose service sends the transformed JSON data to the Elastisearch Service endpoint which indexes the input data by automatically creating new indexes

 * Data can queried, analysed, and viewed from the Kibana web console